 Open Enrollment: From Manageable Loss to Structural Challenge

 Open enrollment has shifted from a modest imbalance to a significant and growing outflow.
+Over half of our overall enrollment drop is due to net loss of students.

 - 2019–20: 415 in / 534 out → -119